aptech/docs/docs/CR-squeeze.rst

     :param a:
     :type a: Multi-dimensional array

-    :returns: atrim (*TODO*), Multidimensional array or matrix with all dimensions equal to 1 removed.
+    :returns: atrim (*Multidimensional array or matrix*) with all dimensions equal to 1 removed.

 Remarks